zverok/yard-junk/README.md

-# Junk Yard: get rid of junk in your YARD docs!
+# Yard-Junk: get rid of junk in your YARD docs!

-JunkYard is [yard](https://github.com/lsegal/yard) plugin/patch, that provides:
+Yard-Junk is [yard](https://github.com/lsegal/yard) plugin/patch, that provides:

 * structured documentation error logging;
 * documentation errors validator, ready to be integrated into CI pipeline.